 Your request is granted as to the information currently available.
 The Concealed Pistol License (CPL) report is not complete at this time.
 The report is not statutorily required to be released until January 1, of each year.
 However, in the spirit of cooperation, we have summarized the information you are requesting below:

 Appendix 33a [hereinafter the "Gackstetter Response"].
-The Gackstetter Response only contained information never requested in any way by MOC.
+This made no sense.
+The Gackstetter Response only contained numerical information never requested in any way by MOC.
 It also invoked no exemptions.1